By Sorsa Editorial

 How do you scrape Twitter without getting blocked?

-Use residential proxies, not datacenter IPs.
-Add randomized delays between requests (2-5 seconds minimum).
-Rotate browser fingerprints and user agents.
-Use separate, dedicated accounts for scraping (never your personal account).
-Implement sticky proxy sessions of 10-15 minutes to keep guest tokens valid.
-Even with all of this, expect periodic blocks.
-X.com's detection improves continuously.
+Use residential proxies rather than datacenter IPs, add randomized delays of at least two to five seconds between requests, rotate browser fingerprints and user agents, and use dedicated scraping accounts, never your personal one.
+Keep sticky proxy sessions of ten to fifteen minutes so guest tokens stay valid.
+Even with all of this, expect periodic blocks, because X's detection improves continuously.

 Does the official X API still have a free tier?

-No. As of early 2026, X replaced all subscription tiers with a pay-per-use model.
-There are no free credits.
-You buy credits upfront and pay per resource: $0.005 per post read, $0.01 per user profile, $0.01 per post created.
-There is also a hard cap of 2 million post reads per month on standard accounts.
-For details, see our full pricing breakdown.
+No. As of early 2026, X replaced its subscription tiers with pay-per-use pricing and there are no free credits for new developers.
+You buy credits upfront and pay per resource: about $0.005 per post read, $0.010 per user profile, and $0.015 per post created, with a hard cap of 2 million post reads per month on standard accounts.
+Our companion guide on whether the X API is free covers the current options.

 How often does X.com break scrapers?

-Every 2-4 weeks on average.
-The main causes are guest token acquisition changes, doc_id rotations, and new anti-bot detection layers.
-Any scraper, whether DIY or open-source, requires regular updates to keep functioning.
-This is the single biggest hidden cost of the scraping approach.
+Every two to four weeks on average.
+The usual triggers are changes to how guest tokens are issued, rotations of the GraphQL operation IDs, and new anti-bot detection layers.
+Any scraper, do-it-yourself or library-based, needs regular updates to keep working, and this recurring maintenance is the single biggest hidden cost of the scraping approach.